IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-6-issues.md

 ## Known issues
 ### Issue
-Submission-time parameters specified while manually submitting SAB file (created via `BUNDLE` context) are not used during application runtime.
+Submission-time parameters that are specified when you manually submit a SAB file (created by using the `BUNDLE` context) are not used during application runtime.

 #### Workaround
 Use the `STREAMING_ANALYTICS_SERVICE` or `DISTRIBUTED` contexts to launch the application with the application options set.